Sans-Souci Palace

 The Palace of Sans-Souci, or Sans-Souci Palace (Palais Sans Souci [palɛ sɑ̃ susi]), was the principal royal residence of Henry I, King of Haiti, better known as Henri Christophe.
 It is located in the town of Milot, approximately 5 km northeast of the Citadelle Laferrière, and 13 km southwest of the Three Bays Protected Area.
 Being among the first buildings constructed in a free Haiti after the Haitian Revolution, the Palace and the neighboring Citadelle, are Haitian icons and global symbols of liberty, and were inscribed on the World Heritage List in 1982.

 History

+Name

-The palace's name, French for "carefree", is shared with both Sanssouci, Frederick the Great's palace in Potsdam, Germany, and with Haitian Revolution military leader Jean-Baptiste Sans Souci, who was executed by Henri Christophe in 1803.
-The palace was built between 1810 and 1813 by an undetermined number of workers.
+The palace's name, French for "carefree", is shared with the loyal Haitian Revolution military leader Jean-Baptiste Sans Souci, who was executed by Henri Christophe in 1803.
+The name is also shared with Sanssouci Potsdam, Frederick the Great's palace in Potsdam, Germany.
+It is additionally shared with the San Souci Estate in Grenada, where Cristophe had been enslaved prior to coming to Haiti.